python-lsp/python-lsp-black/README.md

 > [Black](https://github.com/ambv/black) plugin for the [Python Language Server](https://github.com/palantir/python-language-server).

+In the same `virtualenv` as `python-language-server`:

 ```shell
 pip3 install pyls-black
 ```

+To avoid unexpected results you should make sure `yapf` and `autopep8` are not installed.

 * `pyls-black` can either format an entire file or just the selected text.
 * The code will only be formatted if it is syntactically valid Python.